 “The time has come to establish the United States Space Force,” Pence said.
 The United States Space Force is the first proposed new branch of military service since the United States Air Force was officially created after World War II.

 The announcement came following a seven-week feasibility study ordered by the President.
-The creation of the a Space Force has, according to a Department of Defense press release, been motivated by research and development of weaponized space platforms by rival countries including China.
+The creation of the a Space Force has, according to a Department of Defense press release, was motivated by research and development of weaponized space platforms by rival countries including China.

 Concerns about space warfare aren’t limited to operations outside the Earth’s atmosphere; the August 9th 2018 press release announcing the U.S. Department of the Space Force included a brief mention of rival nations’ attempts to interfere with U.S. space communication and navigational platforms using ground-based tactics.